Azure/azure-powershell/documentation/development-docs/common-assemblies.md

 1. Navigate to [Common.Netcore.Dependencies.targets](/tools/Common.Netcore.Dependencies.targets) to check current version of `Azure.Core` used by latest code and bump version to expected.
 2. Compare dependencies of `Azure.Core` on [Nuget.Org](https://www.nuget.org/packages/Azure.Core/) between current version and expected version.
 3. Extract DLL file in nuget package folder `lib/netcoreapp2.1` of `Azure.Core` and changed dependencies and copy them to `src/lib/NetCorePreloadAssemblies`.
-4. Update version of `Azure.Core` and changed dependencies to .NET Stardard 2.0 in `/src/Accounts/AuthenticationAssemblyLoadContext/AzAssemblyLoadContextInitializer.cs`.
+4. Update assembly version of `Azure.Core` and changed dependencies to .NET Stardard 2.0 in `/src/Accounts/AuthenticationAssemblyLoadContext/AzAssemblyLoadContextInitializer.cs`.
 5. Extract DLL file in nuget package folder `lib/net461` of `Azure.Core` and changed dependencies and copy them to `src/lib/NetFxPreloadAssemblies`.
-6. Update version of `Azure.Core` and changed dependencies to .NET Framework in `/src/Accounts/Authentication/Utilities/CustomAssemblyResolver.cs`.
+6. Update assembly version of `Azure.Core` and changed dependencies to .NET Framework in `/src/Accounts/Authentication/Utilities/CustomAssemblyResolver.cs`.
 7. Verify built `Az.Accounts` can work with existing Azure PowerShell modules on PowerShell 7 and Windows PowerShell.
    - Import module into PowerShell 7 or Windows PowerShell.
    ```powershell